Hervé Koffi: Club career

 Koffi joined ASEC Mimosas of Abidjan in November 2015.

 On 21 June 2017, Koffi joined Lille on a five-year deal.
 He made his debut for Lille in a 2–0 Ligue 1 loss to Caen on 20 August 2017.

 In the 2019–20 season, Koffi moved to Belenenses SAD on loan, where he played 20 league games despite suffering some minor injuries.
 The following season, he joined Lille's partner club Mouscron on another loan, where he replaced Jean Butez who had left for Antwerp.

 On 6 July 2021, Koffi joined Charleroi in Belgium on a three-year contract.

+For the 2025–26 season, Koffi was loaned by Angers.

 International career

 In 2015, Koffi represented the Burkina Faso national team at the African Games football tournament.
 In 2017, he represented Burkina Faso in the Africa Cup of Nations.
 Koffi also featured in the 2021 AFCON tournament in Cameroon.

 Personal life

 He is the son of former Burkinabe international footballer Hyacinthe Koffi who played in the 2000 African Cup of Nations qualification campaign.